-- Fails to report for work at the assigned/scheduled work time. - Leaves work prior to the end of an assigned/scheduled work time without prior approval. - Takes an extended meal or break period without approval.
+- Fails to report for work at the assigned/scheduled work time without prior approval. - Leaves work prior to the end of an assigned/scheduled work time without prior approval. - Takes an extended meal or break period without prior approval.

 4.4 USE OF CITY VEHICLES AND EQUIPMENT